brentd/interlinked/README.md

 See the `example` directory for a working example of an express server and a browser connected via websocket.

+## API

+Detailed API reference coming soon.

+## Protocol

+Interlinked's protocol is loosely based on [JSON-RPC](http://www.jsonrpc.org).
+It is not a strict superset.

+[Protocol description coming soon.]

-# TODO
+## TODO

   * Timeouts
   * More documentation
   * Allow observable constructors other than RxJS 5?
   * Optionally surface errors on the remote also (middleware?)

-## Protocol

-Interlinked's protocol is loosely based on [JSON-RPC](http://www.jsonrpc.org).
-It is not a strict superset.

-[Protocol description coming soon.]